Fall Session Registration is Now Open!

 - Our community culture is inclusive, respectful, friendly, family-oriented and committed to the high quality of our program!
 We love to dance and especially love to share our passion for dance and fitness with our students!
 Parents are welcome to wait for and watch their dancers (however Covid-19 requires parents to wait outdoors).

 - Location, location, location!
-Our locations are flexible, easy to find parking and we currently offer indoor, outdoor, and pod classes in Harrison, West Harrison, Purchase, Rye, Rye Brook, Larchmont, Tarrytown, Scarsdale and Irvington.
-We provide outdoor instruction, virtual classes via Zoom and can customize locations for private, semi-private classes, parties and corporate classes and events.
+Our studio locations are flexible, easy to find parking and we currently offer classes in Harrison, Port Chester, Pound Ridge and Tarrytown with other satellite studio locations in Larchmont and West Harrison and private POD classes throughout Westchester county.
+We can also provide outdoor instruction, virtual classes via Zoom and can customize locations for private, semi-private pod classes, parties and corporate classes and events.
 Our studio locations are close to multiple coffee spots, restaurants, shops.
 There's so much you can do and enjoy before and after class or while you wait for your dancer.